-The iOS Simulator allows you to rapidly prototype and test builds of your app during the development process.
+Simulator allows you to rapidly prototype and test builds of your app during the development process.
 Installed as part of the Xcode tools, Simulator runs on your Mac and behaves like a standard Mac app while simulating an iPhone, iPad, or Apple Watch environment.
 Think of the simulator as a preliminary testing tool to use before testing your app on an actual device.

 Simulator enables you to simulate multiple iOS and watchOS devices running current and some legacy operating systems.
 Each combination of a simulated device and software version is considered its own simulation environment, independent of the others, with its own settings and files.
 These settings and files exist on every device you test within a simulation environment.

 At a Glance

-By simulating the operation of your app in iOS Simulator, you can:
+By simulating the operation of your app in Simulator, you can:

 Find major problems in your app during design and early testing

 Test your app using developer tools that are available only for Simulator

-Learn about the Xcode development experience and the iOS development environment before becoming a member of the the iOS Developer Program
+Learn about the Xcode development experience and the iOS development environment before becoming a member of the iOS Developer Program

 This guide walks you through Simulator, starting with the basics of how to use it and moving on to the tools found within the simulator that can assist you in testing and debugging your apps.

 Organization of This Document

 Read the following chapters to learn how to use Simulator:

 Getting Started in iOS Simulator, to understand the functionality of Simulator, and gain a working knowledge of the various ways to launch it

 Interacting with iOS Simulator, to learn about the various ways of interacting with Simulator, including gestures and hardware manipulation

 Testing and Debugging in iOS Simulator, to understand the tools available within Simulator to assist you with testing and debugging your apps

 Customizing Your iOS Simulator Experience with Xcode Schemes, to learn about additional ways to customize your Simulator experience through Xcode schemes

 Apple provides these related documents that you may find helpful:

 To learn the basics of developing iOS apps, see Start Developing iOS Apps Today.